Pelvic pain management

 Your doctor may ask about how long you’ve had the pain and what it feels like (sharp, stabbing, achy or dull pain in lower left abdomen).
 They may also want to know whether you think it’s related to an injury or another underlying cause.

-Use our pelvic floor self-assessment to help decide if you need to see your doctor because of your pelvic discomfort.
+Our pelvic floor self-assessment can help you determine if you need to see your doctor because of your pelvic discomfort.

 Get care